 Look critically at the price structure of your domain registrar, because each one is different.
 Some registrars might charge extra fees for services that you consider critical, while others may offer the same services at no additional charge.
 Some may offer a low price for the first year, but then have much higher renewal rates.
 If your domain registrar is charging you more than you would be charged elsewhere, you may want to look for a less expensive registrar.

 But remember: Price alone may not justify transferring your domain.
-Saving a few pounds per year on a domain name is much less valuable than having a domain registrar that suits your needs.
+Saving a few dollars per year on a domain name is much less valuable than having a domain registrar that suits your needs.
 Before making a transfer, consider the pros and cons of each registrar.

 3. Changing ownership